 Table of Contents

-Skilled Worker visa has replaced the Tier 2 (General) work visa following the UK's new points-based immigration system that came into effect in December 2020.
+The Skilled Worker visa has replaced the Tier 2 (General) work visa under the UK's new points-based immigration system, which came into effect in December 2020.

 The Skilled Worker visa can last up to 5 years before it must be extended.
 Holders of this visa can work in the job described by their certificate of sponsorship, study (with some limitations), and bring family members ('dependants') with them.